Family Educational Rights and Privacy Acts (FERPA) Policy

 3. The right to consent or to withhold consent to disclosures of personally identifiable information contained in a student's education records, recognizing that FERPA and health science center policy authorize certain disclosures without a student's prior consent.
 These exceptions are provided below.

 1. Disclosure to school officials with legitimate educational interests.
-A school official is defined as a person employed by the university in an administrative, supervisory, academic, or support staff position (including law enforcement unit and health staff); a person or company with whom the university has contracted (such as an attorney, auditor, authorized agent, vendor or contractor who has agreed to abide by the provisions of FERPA regarding covered data, or collection agent); a person serving on the Texas Board of Regents or the Board’s staff.
+A school official is defined as a person employed by the university in an administrative, supervisory, academic, or support staff position (including law enforcement unit and health staff); a person or company with whom the university has contracted (such as an attorney, auditor, authorized agent, vendor or contractor who has agreed to abide by the provisions of FERPA regarding covered data, or collection agent); or a person serving on the Texas Board of Regents or the Board’s staff.
 A school official has a legitimate educational interest if the official needs to review an education record in order to fulfill his or her professional responsibility.

 2. Disclosure to officials of other schools or school systems in which a student seeks or intends to enroll, or where a student is enrolled in or receives services.